tallglassof-milkjake/homework1/readme-homework.md

     -gave the page a title name that better describes the -shortened some class selectors so as to make easier in navigating between css and html (also left comments to better describe those sections)

+    *Still need to comment better and double check any and all css selectors*